asadullahehsan/asadullahehsan/README.md

   - **RabbitMQ in .NET:** Explored asynchronous messaging.
   - **Stripe Payments Integration:** Developed a proof-of-concept for integrating Stripe payments using .NET.

-### Connector Development & Integration
-- **.NET 6 Concurrency**
-  - Developed a connector leveraging .NET 6's concurrency features to integrate external systems.
+### Led Development of Concurrent .NET 6 Connector for Webex API
+- Took ownership of the **design, development, and implementation** of a high-performance connector.

-- **Webex People API Integration**
+- Leveraged **.NET 6's concurrency features** to optimize integration with the **Webex People API**.
-  - Integrated the Webex People API to enhance communication solutions.
+- Played a key role in **architecting the solution**, ensuring scalability and efficiency in communication systems.

 ### Automated Development Testing
 - **Unit Testing Frameworks**